 Regular cleaning not only keeps his eyes free from dirt and bacteria, but also helps keep you on top of any changes that may need medical attention.

-Just doing this quick cleaning daily, will cut way down on any eye gunk and infections.
+Just doing this quick cleaning daily will cut way down on any eye gunk and infections.

 So, when life gets in the way, you may not realize that you have overlooked cleaning your Shih Tzus eyes just a little too long.

 Don't worry, it really isn't going to be all that difficult.
-It will just take a little bit more time and a couple extra items.
+It will just take a little more time and a couple extra items.

 So, to start with, you’re going to need a few supplies.

 You can use a cotton swab instead of the cloth to get closer to the inside corner.

-The tip of the cotton swab is soft and rounded making it a safe alternative to using your finger or cloth, in getting eye boogers that are just inside the inner corner of your Shih Tzus eyes.
+The tip of the cotton swab is soft and rounded, making it a safe alternative to using your finger or cloth in getting eye boogers that are just inside the inner corner of your Shih Tzus eyes.

-If your finding that that crud is just too thick and you can get it out with your fingernail or a cotton swab, a flea comb can be used to scrap the crud from the outside corners.
+If your finding that that crud is just too thick and you can get it out with your fingernail or a cotton swab, a flea comb can be used to scrape the crud from the outside corners.

 Gently press the comb to the hair and run the comb in a downward motion.